simonduq/simonduq.github.io/_includes/protocol.md

 {{ page.description }}

 ## Results for {{ protocol.name }}

+[//]: # Build a table with one row per profile, one column per testbed,
+[//]: # and each cell showing all setups with results for this protocol.

 |  | {% for testbed in site.testbeds %} [{{testbed.name}}](/testbeds/{{testbed.uid}}) | {% endfor %}
 | --- | {% for setup in site.setups %} --- | {% endfor %}